-Young tots will be treated to lively performances and see characters from their favourite stories such as The Gruffalo, Little Red Riding Hood, We’re Going on a Bear Hunt, come to life through exciting re-enactments.
+Young tots will be treated to lively performances and see characters from their favourite stories such as The Gruffalo, Little Red Riding Hood, and We’re Going on a Bear Hunt come to life through exciting re-enactments.

 Then, let your little maestros-in-the-making immerse themselves in classical tunes with Singapore Symphony Orchestra’s (SSO) Concerts for Children series that happens year-round.

 Classical music may not be everyone's cup of tea, but SSO makes it fun for the young ones.
 SSO’s talented professionals teach the kids about all the different instruments, from flutes to bassoons, trumpets to tubas, while serenading them with enchanting tunes.

 Every year, the Singapore Art Museum puts up a contemporary art exhibition for children: Imaginarium.
 The exhibition is held at SAM at 8Q, the hip, younger sibling to the Singapore Art Museum.
 There, kids can marvel at intricate works of art or have fun with interactive installations.

 Imaginarium doesn’t shy away from, well, the imagination—the exhibition is themed every year, and has taken inspiration from enchanted gardens to the vast, blue ocean.

 Put on your lab coats and goggles, it’s time to head down to the Singapore Science Festival.
 An especially exciting programme of the Science Festival is three-day carnival X-periment!, which showcases research, innovations and experiments by the brains at the forefront of science in Singapore.

 Bring the whole family down for some awe-inspiring science demonstrations and hands-on experiments.